 Writing in visitors' shoes

-I recently visited Thomas Edison National Historical Park in New Jersey.
+Earlier this year, I visited Thomas Edison National Historical Park in New Jersey.
 The site includes several buildings in which Thomas Edison and his colleagues invented things we still use.
 Never mind the phonograph, he came up with a waffle iron!

 Just outside the Park's entrance, there's a slanted panel with text and images on it.
 It's in the lower right of this picture.